 FrecciaRossa and Italo trains depart from Milano Centrale Station and arrive in Firenze (Florence) Santa Maria Novella Station.

-How to buy train tickets from Milan to Florence
+How to buy train tickets in Italy

 You can buy train tickets in Italy both online and offline.
 However, it is advisable to book in advance to get the lowest possible fares.
 The best options for buying train tickets between Venice and Verona are: